South African Women Are Overdoing C-Sections

 Part of the problem is the fact that in private hospitals a normal birth costs around R26 000 while a C-section is in the region of R30 000.
 Faced with a choice moms are deciding to have Caesareans.

-Another issue is that Caesarean sections are listed under the Prescribed Minimum Benefits (PMBs) as laid down in the Medical Schemes Act, so medical aids are obliged to pay for them.
+Another issue is that Caesarean sections are Prescribed Minimum Benefits (PMBs).
+These appear in the Medical Schemes Act so medical aids must pay for them.

-Kruger said it was a pity that the Health Professions Council had ruled that the method of delivering a baby was the patient’s choice, if it was medically necessary or otherwise.
+Kruger said it was a pity that the Health Professions Council had ruled that the method of delivering a baby was the patient’s choice.
+This applied if it was medically necessary or otherwise.

 Jonathan Broomberg, the CEO of Discovery Health, said that apparently convenience was one of the maid reasons for the high number of C-sections in the private space.

-“We cannot explain the high number of C-sections on clinical grounds because the numbers are much higher than in public health care where only those deliveries that are clinically indicated are done by means of Caesareans.”
+“We cannot explain the high number of C-sections on clinical grounds.
+That is because the numbers are much higher than in public health care where only those deliveries that are clinically necessary are Caesareans.”